Do you have issues in your house with too much stuff?

 I’ve been to some homes and the people seem to have next to nothing by choice and that’s also stressful when there’s nowhere to sit and the rooms are stark and empty and echoey.

 I always have piles of books – from the library, that I’m reading, that I’m going to read.
+I do continuously purge books as we outgrow them.

 Finding a healthy balance of a home with peace and beauty while having storage for the things we love is a challenge.

 I blew all the money I made at my first jobs in retail and restaurants.
+I didn’t think about saving any of it.
+I never learned about good financial choices in school or at home.

 I never learned the value of anything.